 - 19221 is 2019

-The last three numbers represent the day (out of 365) that the food expires.
+The last three numbers represent the day (out of 365) that the food was manufactured.
 Remember, day #1 is January 1; day #365 is December 31st.
 So, for the examples above, the 114th day of 2021 was April 24th, meaning April 24, 2021 is the manufactured date for the food item.
 Here are the dates for the other examples:

 - 21114 is April 24th